Giving Back to the Community

 The Academy for Active Learners, Rowe Ford Westbrook, Island Dog Brewing, Better Homes & Garden (Gorham), The Woods at Canco, Body by John, The Little Red School House, The Little Red School House Too, Jazzercise- Greater Portland Fitness Studio, LINQ, Gilman Electrical Supply, Portland Police Department, Portside Real Estate Group (Portland, Yarmouth, Falmouth), New England Chiropractic, Recon Fitness, The Daily Grind, Edward Jones (Atlantic Plaza), Dunkin Donuts (Bridgton Road, Westbrook), She JAMS, Discovery Place Child Care, Cloud Port Coworking, Town and Shore Associates, UPS South Portland, Strive, Saco & Biddeford Savings Institution, UNO Pizzeria, OTTO Pizza, Bruno’s Tavern & Grill, The Junior League, The Maine Girls Academy, Dora L. Small Elementary School

-In an effort to help abandoned or relinquished animals living in shelters, in our community, TWO MEN AND A TRUCK®, Portland is partnering with local businesses and organizations, as part of our Movers for Mutts program, to collect pet care items.
-These items can include food and treat, toys and pet beds.
+In an effort to help Veteran's and their families living in shelters, in our community, TWO MEN AND A TRUCK®, Portland is partnering with local businesses and organizations, as part of our Movers for Military program, to collect creature comfort and essential care items.

 National Diaper Need Awareness Week